Yj-Xiong/Td-SENet/README.md

-# Enhancing Local Modeling and High-Frequency Band Utilization on Dual-Path Speech Denoising
+# Td-SENet: A Triple-decoder Network for High-quality Speech Enhancement under Low-SNR Conditions
-Our all codes will be released after accepting!
+All codes will be released after accepting!
 ## The base model is from CMGAN: Conformer-based Metric GAN for speech enhancement (https://arxiv.org/abs/2203.15149)

 ## How to train: